 Chelsey Lauren offers comfort and hope in Jesus Christ to people with spinal cord and brain injuries and their families.
 After a devastating car accident severed her spinal cord, Chelsey’s life was forever changed.
 As a miracle of God’s grace, she has regained the use of most of her body and now uses her energy to encourage others.

 Throughout her recovery and the continuing struggles of daily life, Christ’s abiding presence has been her source of strength and peace in suffering.
 And it is the source of her message to others.

-Continue reading Chelsey’s inspiring story below.
+Watch the documentary Chelsey Lauren Story and continue reading Chelsey’s inspiring story below.